Leproide/MASSGRAVE_UPDATER/README.md

 # MASSGRAVE UPDATER
 A simple update bash script for MASSGRAVE

-* Replace the $path variable with your webserver MASGrave folder path.
+* Replace the $path variable with your webserver MASSGrave folder path.

 * Add crontab rule